stationkeeping/drive_time/docs/DOCS.md

 *Note: Internally, keys are just downcased, underscored and whitespace-stripped versions of whater value is ussed for the key.*

+*All fields values are run through a markdown parser before they are added to the model.*

 ##### Associations

 Below an association is declared between the `Company` and the `Product`.
 It is declared as a singular relationship using the `singular` mapping attribute.